NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 the Additive Increase and Multiplicative Decrease algorithm (AIMD).

-CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of AIMD TCP to remedy this problem.
+CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of traditional Additive Increase and Multiplicative Decrease (AIMD) TCP to remedy this problem.
 This document describes the most recent specification of CUBIC.
 Specifically, CUBIC uses a cubic function instead of a linear window increase function of AIMD TCP to improve scalability and stability